Buffalo Sabres Farm Team Finding Success

 Botterill’s Building Plan

 When Jason Botterill became the general manager of the Buffalo Sabres, he made it a point to address the entire organization, including the Amerks.
 He noted a commitment to rebuild the team, who were often treated as an afterthought.
 He knows that winning and development go hand-in-hand.
+Botterill himself played for the team for parts of three seasons.

 Botterill wants to build a winning culture in Rochester, where the Amerks were once known as one of the crown jewels of the AHL.
-Botterill himself played for the team for parts of three seasons.
 Last season was a start-the team made the playoffs, but quickly exited in the first round.